Android-for-Python/Android-for-Python-Users/README.md

 ### android.minapi

 Python for Android enables `android.minapi = 21`.
+Don't decrease this.

 ### android.ndk

 Probably best not to change this from the current 19c.
-But if there is some reason you really need to, 21d also appears to work.
+But if there is some reason you really need to, 21d mostly works.

 ### android.archs